kapouer/marked-man/README.md

 `marked-man` adds some options to `marked`'s existing options, to be able to override the header/footer of generated man pages.

 * `--name <name>`
-Overrides `name` in ronn header.
+Optional, overrides `name` in ronn header.

 * `--section <section>`
-Overrides `section` in ronn header.
+Optional, overrides `section` in ronn header.
 Defaults to 1.

 * `--description <description>`
-Overrides `description` in ronn header.
+Optional, overrides `description` in ronn header.

 * `--version <version>`
 The version shown in the manpage footer.